Limited License Legal Technician Program in Family Law

 Washington State was the first to create a Limited License Legal Technician (LLLT) role in legal assistance.
 The LLLT rule authorizes non-attorneys who meet certain educational requirements to advise and assist clients in approved practice areas of law.

 The LLLT role was created to increase access to legal services, particularly in certain practice areas with high demand.
 The first identified high-demand practice area is family law.
 The University of Washington School of Law began offering a Family Law Course Curriculum during the 2013-14 school year.
 The first cohort completed the Family Law Course Curriculum in the Fall 2014.
-The second cohort completed the curriculum in the Spring 2015.
+Two more cohorts have completed the curriculum since then.

 Applicants for the licensing examination must complete: